Code-Institute-Submissions/the-beatles/README.md

     That's it so far........nearly done!

     Having an issue uploading recent files to git hub in Cloud 9,It's not responding or saving changes and unable to update git files.

+    Just cleared the Chrome cache and it seems to be working again.All good there.

+    The "Media page" I have adjusted the width and height properties and also included a bootstrap class of 'container-fluid' to make it responsive.

+    I also added "justify-content" to center the last video in the line to the center.....Worked pretty good!